 The box or enclosure will have vent holes usually at the top for air in and at the bottom on the other side for air out.
 It is always best to have the ventilated air travel through a series of bends and turns in the ducting.
 The flexible ducting found at Home Depot, or Lowe’s is great for this purpose, also, venting the outlet duct far away from the enclosure is always advisable.

 The final step will be to glue a layer of “closed cell vinyl nitrile foam mat” directly to the layer of MLV.
-(As usual, America mat is the perfect choice).
+(As usual, Luxury Liner is the perfect choice).
 It would not hurt to caulk the mat as well, but contact cementing the seams and joints will be fine.
 Make sure that your vent ducting is flexible and has lots of hard curves and bends in it.
 Sound likes to travel linearly, and dissipates rapidly if forced through curvy winding ductwork.
 A small computer fan or something similar can be used at one or both ends of the duct ports.